 Huey is told he has won the TV position, if he agrees not to use African American dancers.
 Huey refuses, and proceeds to strip out of his suit on the air (“Tear Down the House”).
 Felicia tells Huey that she plans to go anyway, as it is her dream.
 In a desperate attempt to keep her, he kisses her on the air, and says he loves her (“Love Will Stand/Ain’t Nothin’ But a Kiss” (Reprise)).
 The feed is cut, and Huey is fired on the grounds that no one would watch his show if they knew about him and Felicia, and that he wasn’t the only white person to play black music anymore.

 Felicia is taken away by Delray in an attempt to save her career.
 Now unemployed, Huey leaves the station and ponders his relationship with Memphis, realizing he couldn’t leave for any reason (“Memphis Lives in Me”).
 Four years later, Huey is a DJ on an obviously low budget and low rated station (he jokes that they have “exactly one listener”).
 Felicia walks in, about to start a national tour.
 She tells Huey that she is engaged to a man named Bill, but that she wants him to join her on stage one last time.
 He refuses, afraid that no one will remember him.
 She begins her performance, and halfway through the song Huey walks on stage, and finishes the song with her to thunderous applause.
 He then proclaims “The name is Huey Calhoun.
 Goodnight and HOCKADOO!” (“Steal Your Rock and Roll”).

-Book and Lyrics by DAVID BRYAN Music and Lyrics by JOE DIPIETRO
+Book and Lyrics by JOE DIPIETRO Book and Lyrics by DAVID BRYAN

 Based on a Concept by GEORGE W. GEORGE